bretdavidson/shallow-dive-deep-learning-c4lse/slides.md

 ~15 mins of play

 This example performs much better, and can do things like error recovery.
 This one can actually finish a race.

 ---
-class:impact
-# Why Build Our Own?
-???
-One question we often get is why do we need to do our own machine learning?

-It's not always required that we build our models entirely from scratch.
-We will often take a known model, tweak it and train it on our own data.

-One technique is to use "transfer learning: where we can remove the output layer from an existing model and add our own.
-The lower layers will learn more abstract concepts and higher layers will learn more concreate concepts.
-So we can take advantage of the abstract features of the existing model and improved training time, but we still have the benefit of adding our own layers and training on our own data.

-What you've seen today has been a combination of using API services, using known models directly, and using transfer learning techniques to take known models and extend them for library use.

----
 class: impact